robolyst/osquant/content/papers/invest-regularly/index.md

 ---
 chapter: 2
 title: "Invest regularly"
-blurb: "Successful investors combine lots of simple things, each one providing a small improvement.
+summary: "Successful investors combine lots of simple things, each one providing a small improvement.
 One of these simple things is investing regularly."

 date: "2020-12-22"
 authors: